-Peri-menopause is the time leading up to your last period (menopause).
-This is a time of fluctuating hormones which can result in significant changes to your “normal” menstrual cycle.
+Perimenopause is the time leading up to your last period (menopause).
+This is a time of fluctuating hormones that can result in significant changes to your “normal” menstrual cycle.
 Your cycle can fluctuate in length, get heavier or more painful and you may experience hot flushes or increased PMS-type symptoms.
-If you want to know more about this time in a woman’s life read the pesky peri-menopause or menopause.
+If you want to know more about this time in a woman’s life read the pesky perimenopause or menopause.

 What’s behind all these menstrual problems?

 There are many causes or triggers of all these menstrual problems and sometimes it might be a combination of more than one.
-In our clinic we often see women who have been put on the pill in their teen years when their problems started.
+In my clinic, I often see women who have been put on the pill in their teen years when their problems started.
 The pill masks the problem, then they come off the pill in their 20s or 30s only to find that the symptoms return with a vengeance.
 Unfortunately, unless they address the underlying causes the symptoms will likely remain until menopause.